morikatron/toio-sdk-for-unity/docs_EN/download_sdk.md

 ## Unity Project Creation

-Open Unity Hub and click [Create New] in the upper right corner.
+Open Unity Hub and click [New] in the upper right corner.

 <img width=500 src="res/download_sdk/new_project1.png">